Home › Forums › Eyes Only › Basics of the verse › Minimum hardware

 - Thrustmaster makes a good low cost joysticks, throttles, and pedals.

-- Virpil makes high end joysticks, throttles, and pedals.
+- Virpil and MFG make high end joysticks, throttles, and pedals.

 - You must be logged in to reply to this topic.